Sue King, Ninth District PTA Parliamentarian parliamentarian@ninthdistrictpta.org

 Pay close attention to all of the procedures and instructions for an easy update.

-The fun, fast, and easy to use electronic Bylaws Program is available for most units through California State PTA.
+The fun, fast, and easy to use e-Bylaws Program is available for most units through California State PTA.

 Here are some handy resources for Parliamentarians